php-forge/awesome-widget/docs/README.md

 You can call the `PHPForge\Widget\Widget::widget()` method to use a widget in a view.

-The method has one parameters:
+The method has one parameter:

 - `constructor` array.